SiposPtr/SiposPtr.github.io/index.md

     <link rel="shortcut icon" type="image/x-icon" href="favicon.ico">
   </head>
 ## Welcome
-The site is under developement.
+The site is under development.
 I am trying to make it look like a normal site
 ###